fabric

 Code Coverage

-The testing harness automatically creates a test for each one of the microservice’s endpoints.
+A test is generated for each one of the microservice’s endpoints.
 Use them to define numerous test cases and cover all aspects of the endpoint, including its edge cases.
 This is a quick way to achieve high code coverage.

 Downstream Microservices